epccs/Gravimetric/readme.md

 ## AVR toolchain

-This board uses the AVR toolchain; it is on Debian (e.g., Ubuntu and Raspbian), Windows, Mac and other Operating Systems.
-With the toolchain installed, the AVR application can compile locally (e.g., on a Raspberry Pi, Mac, or Windows 10 LSW).
-Make sure you understand that the hardware provider is not supplying the development tools, and if they are broken, then fixing them is a community effort.
-Also, it is worth noting that if the hardware provider changes its business model, the tools will remain available from the community.
+This board uses the AVR toolchain.
+I use the one from Debian on Ubuntu,  Raspbian, Windows with WSL, Mac and other Operating Systems.
+With the toolchain installed, the AVR application can compile locally.
+I am not supplying the development tools; they are a community effort.

 The core files for this board are in the /lib folder.
-Each example application has its files and a Makefile in a seperat folder.
-The toolchain is available as standard packages on Ubuntu and Raspbian.
+Each example application has its files and a Makefile in a separate folder.
+The toolchain is available as packages.

 ```
 sudo apt-get install make git gcc-avr binutils-avr gdb-avr avr-libc avrdude